julielsa/Python-data-roles-analysis/README.md

 ## 1. What are the most in-demand skills for the top 3 most popular data roles?
 To identify the most in-demand skills for the top three data roles, I filtered job positions to determine the most popular roles and extracted the top five skills for each.
 This analysis reveals the key skills for each prominent job title, helping to understand which skills to prioritize based on the targeted role.

-Link to my notebook for more details: [2_Skill_Demand](https://github.com/julielsa/Python-data-roles-analysis/blob/main/2_Skill_Demand.ipynb)
+View my notebook with detailed steps here: [2_Skill_Demand](https://github.com/julielsa/Python-data-roles-analysis/blob/main/2_Skill_Demand.ipynb)

 ### Visualize Data